AmanUpadhyay1211/Crowd-Solve/docs/BACKEND.md

 ## Overview

 The CrowdSolve backend is built using Next.js 14 API Routes with MongoDB as the database and Cloudinary for file storage.
 All APIs follow RESTful conventions and use JWT-based authentication.
+The backend has been optimized with comprehensive error handling, data normalization, and intelligent caching strategies.

 ## Base URL
 ```